|Pentecost||Reading 1||Response||Reading 2||Gospel|

 - Sending: Jesus tells the disciples to continue his mission (“As the Father sent me, I send you”).
 Jesus incorporates the disciples into Jesus’ own saving mission: to free humans from sin’s slavery (Jn 8:34-36).

 - Receiving the Spirit: Just as God breathes life into the first human (Gen 2:7), so Jesus breathes the Holy Spirit into the disciples, giving them his power over sin.
 The Spirit unites the disciples to the risen Jesus, and the Spirit’s indwelling gives the disciples a share in the Father’s kingdom.
 Through the Spirit, Jesus gives the disciples authority to take away sin.
-Through the Spirit’s power, the ekklasia administers God’s mercy, continuing Jesus’ mission to the world.
+Through the Spirit’s power, the ekklesia administers God’s mercy, continuing Jesus’ mission to the world.

 Jesus’ resurrection has many meanings and many implications.
 The Easter season has given us time to reflect on this cosmos-changing event; the Lectionary’s readings have presented stories, poems, songs, and visions to help us understand Easter from many viewpoints–lived human experience, mystery, faith, sacraments, theology.
-This week we celebrate the birth of the ekklasia, our believing community, through the Spirit’s coming.
-Baptism’s water incorporates us into the ekklasia and we promise to complete Jesus’ mission.
+This week we celebrate the birth of the ekklesia, our believing community, through the Spirit’s coming.
+Baptism’s water incorporates us into the ekklesia and we promise to complete Jesus’ mission.
 Confirmation’s coming of the Spirit strengthens us and gives us the gifts we need to bring Jesus’ message of salvation to the whole world.
 The Spirit’s coming completed Jesus’ mission.
 Are we using the Spirit’s gifts to continue Easter’s message?